jessimic/LowEnergyNeuralNetwork/README.md

 Can also put out a [evt # x 7] labels for old reco
 		- Reco labels: [nu energy, nu zenith, nu azimuth, nu time, nu x, nu y, nu z, track length]

-- `create_training_single_file_perDOM.py` - data from i3 to output hdf5 WITH MORE CUTS
-	- Same information as for `create_training_file_perDOM_nocut.py`
-	- Additional cuts:
-		- Always has a starting vertex cut, can be DC or IC7
-		- Optional ending position cut, parser arg
-		- Fraction drop of cascade or track (automatically off)
-	- Downside: may need to rerun if the vertex or ending position isn't set, can make these cuts later if you use `create_training_file_perDOM_nocut.py`

 - `flatten_energy_distribution.py` - reads in multiple files and saves events only if that current energy bin has not reached its maximum
 	- Throws away any event that is "superfluous" after maximum reached per bin
 	- User specifies maximum per bin (use `check_energybins.py` to determine) and GeV size of bins